 From my podcast with Dr. Fuhrman, Episode 37:

-Number one, that more beans leads to longer life.
-If you look at the nurses’ health study and other studies like that, that follow women over many years seeing their incidence of breast cancer and death from breast cancer, we see always that the women who eat the most beans have the lowest rates of breast cancer and the highest longevity, the longest life span.
+- More beans leads to longer life.
+If you look at the nurses’ health study and other studies like that that follow women over many years, we see always that the women who eat the most beans have the lowest rates of breast cancer and the highest longevity, the longest life span.

-A study published of 129,000 people that went on for more than 20 years, published in a 2010 issue of Annals of Internal Medicine, showed that those people who ate more animal products, versus less, had a 43% increased risk of death.3
+- A study published of 129,000 people that went on for more than 20 years showed that those people who ate more animal products had a 43% increased risk of death.3

 Every long-term study with large numbers of people show increased death rate with higher consumption of animal product, animal protein, and lower death rate, lower cancer rate, and longer life with higher consumption of beans and of course with vegetables that are so-called “high in phytates,” and the same thing with nuts and seeds.

-Another quote from Dr. Joel Fuhrman is from The Keto/Paleo Manifesto:
+Quotes from Dr. Joel Fuhrman from The Keto/Paleo Manifesto:

 There are many variations of the ketogenic diet, and some are more dangerous than others.
 One thing known without question is that the long-term safety of these diets is unknown, because studies would have to follow thousands of people for decades into their 70s and 80s to truly ascertain the true risks.

 What we do know with certainty from such long-term studies is that as the proportion of products from animal products increase in the diet, so does the death rate from cancer and heart disease.
 In other words, the quality and long-term safety of a diet can be determined by the ratio of ‘produce’ calories to ‘animal product’ calories.
 We also know that diets richer in antioxidants and phytochemicals – and with a broad variety of such anti-cancer immune-supporting substances – are critical to prevent later-life cancers.